-- Do not install or operate the projector in any position that does not meet the stated product specifications for alignment and orientation. - Do not stack more than two projectors in landscape orientation. - 1.
-If stacking the projector, make sure the bottom projector is level by adjusting the roll of the lens axis to ensure the stability of the stack.
+- Do not install or operate the projector in any position that does not meet the stated product specifications for alignment and orientation. - Do not stack more than three projectors in landscape orientation.

-2. Position the projector so it is centered and parallel with the screen.
+Position the projector so it is centered and parallel with the screen.